-Parent-teacher conferences are typically scheduled at the start of Term 2.
+Parent-teacher conferences are typically scheduled in January.
 Evening and afternoon conference times are available.
-Conference meeting times are scheduled by the Team Liaison and are on a first-come, first-served basis.
+Conference meeting times are scheduled by the team teachers and are on a first-come, first-served basis.
 Information on scheduling conferences will be sent home with your child and will be available on the QMS website.

-CONFERENCES (PARENT)
+CONFERENCES (PARENT/GUARDIAN)

 Parent conferences can be scheduled as needed either by the teacher or by the parent.
-To schedule a conference, email the specific teacher you wish to speak with or the Team Liaison.
+To schedule a conference, email the specific teacher you wish to speak with or send a message to the team email address.